99 Expert STR Hosting Tips

 If you’re looking to scale up your operations or simply become more efficient, there’s no better place to start than with your non-perishable supplies.
 Buy toilet paper, paper towels, and pre-packaged freebie snacks like granola bars and popcorn in bulk.
 If you have the storage space and you’re committed to doing short term rentals, there’s no reason not to go big.
 You’ll cut operating expenses and save yourself time and repeated trips to the store all at once.

-Our favorite online ordering option for vacation rental supplies is… Amazon Prime Pantry!
+Our favorite online ordering option for vacation rental supplies is Amazon Prime Pantry!
+Sign up for Subscribe & Save and never run out of toilet paper again.

 If you ever decide to market and sell your vacation rental, serious buyers will want to see historical occupancy and rate information.
 Keep solid records of each guest stay so you (or your broker) can do the rough math and share past performance details with potential buyers.

 The conventional wisdom seems to be that vacation rental hosts should drop their nightly rates as unreserved dates approach.
-While this might be a good strategy for Airbnb and VRBO’s business models, it’s usually a bad idea for hosts.
-From the guest perspective, last-minute bookings are generally a function of need, not cost or value.
-As a host, you can’t create guest demand by lowering your rate, so don’t even try!
+While this might be a good strategy for Airbnb and VRBO’s business models, it’s often a bad idea for hosts.
+From the guest perspective, last-minute bookings are sometimes a function of need, not cost or value.

 Unlike guests who break things, the numbers never lie.
-If you’re making decisions based on gut feeling, emotions, or wishful thinking, you’re doing it wrong.
+If you’re making decisions based on gut feeling, emotions, or wishful thinking, you just might be doing it wrong.
 Always work up accurate performance numbers on a monthly basis.

 A simple vacation rental spreadsheet is enough for some hosts, while others really benefit from getting organized with Quickbooks Online or another vacation rental accounting software.